Sydney King and Marion Cuyjet found the Sydney-Marion School of Dance in Philadelphia

 Former classmates at the Essie Marie Dorsey School of Dance, Sydney King and Marion Cuyjet, opened a dance school together.
 In 1946, the Sydney-Marion School of Dance opened in the former Dorsey School on 711 South Broad Street in Philadelphia.

-Sydney King and Marion Cuyjet followed closely in the footsteps of their mentor, Essie Marie Dorsey, with curriculum offering various techniques to their students, including the Dunham Technique.
+Sydney King and Marion Cuyjet followed closely in the footsteps of their mentor, Essie Marie Dorsey, with a curriculum offering various techniques to their students, including the Dunham Technique.
 Their old classmate John Hines had been studying with Katherine Dunham in New York and encouraged the two to travel to the city to study at the Dunham School.
 Hines introduced them to new teachers and studios and later taught at their studio.

 The partnership between Cuyjet and King was short lived, and, after less than two years, they split.
-King retained the space on Broad street, and Cuyjet found another.
+King retained the space on Broad Street, and Cuyjet found another.
 Little is known about the actual reasons for the break, however there are some speculations.
 Whatever the case may be, they went their separate ways and the students were divided.

 The First Negro Classic Ballet is founded